phpmd/phpmd/src/site/rst/rules/cleancode.rst

 Since: PHPMD 1.4.0

-An if expression with an else branch is never necessary.
-You can rewrite the conditions in a way that the else is not necessary and the code becomes simpler to read.
-To achieve this use early return statements.
-To achieve this you may need to split the code it several smaller methods.
+An if expression with an else branch is basically not necessary.
+You can rewrite the conditions in a way that the else clause is not necessary and the code becomes simpler to read.
+To achieve this, use early return statements, though you may need to split the code it several smaller methods.
 For very simple assignments you could also use the ternary operations.

 Example: ::